aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2018/aspose-words-for-net-18-1-release-notes/_index.md

 }
 {{< /highlight >}}

-The property allows hiding/showing and getting visibility state of an axis of a chart.
+The property enables hiding/showing and getting visibility state of an axis of a chart.

 #### UC to create a chart and hide its Y axis